sacry-/sacry-.github.io/_posts/2017-07-10-2-about-the-lecture.md

   - Isolated: A transaction is indepedant of another.
   - Durable: Translationcts always happen if scheduled (also in case of server restarts etc.)

 It is easy to see that NoSQL without any transaction is in a stark contrast to a relational ACID model where everything is wrapped around transactions.
-In BASE systems we do not care for 100%, it is more convenient to be almost always available and having a state that is not fully consistent now maybe later e.g. it might happen that 2 users see 2 different truths at times (but that is permissible).
+In BASE systems we do not care that everything is in sync 100% of the time.
+It is more convenient to be almost always available and having a state that is not fully consistent at the moment but maybe later e.g. it might happen that 2 users see 2 different truths at times.
 We gain a lot of speed and conveniences with BASE, however the software that is in such an environment must handle the inconsistent states.

 <div class="panel panel-info">
   <div class="panel-heading"><b>Brewers CAP theorem</b></div>
   <div class="panel-body">
   <b>Brewers CAP</b> theorem states that it is impossible for a NoSQL database to guarantee all of the following attributes at the same time: Consistency, Availability and Partition tolerance.
 This is explained by the fact that in distributed systems, network failures must be expected.

+  {% include image.html url="/images/brewer-cap.png" class="small" %}

   As a result either availability or constistency will suffer.
+This is also depicted in the above image.
+There are trade offs to the other either choosing <code>CP, AP or CA</code>.
   </div>
 </div>